tkaefer/decision-making-cognitive-biases/slides.md

 ## Tobias Käfer

-* since 11/2011 at 1&1 - MyWebsite Middleware as Senior Software Developer <!-- .element class="fragment fade-in" -->
+* since 11/2011 at 1&1 - MyWebsite Middleware as Senior Software Developer
-* since 12/2013 as Software Architect at MyWebsite Infrastructure<!-- .element class="fragment fade-in" -->
+* since 12/2013 as Software Architect at MyWebsite Infrastructure

 ---